 Max Verstappen’s remarkable rise through the ranks had people talking before he got to Formula 1.
 When he did arrive, people had even more reason to talk.
-Now a proven race winner, the next step for the Dutchman is surely a title charge.
+After winning the title for the first time in 2021, Verstappen seeks to defend his crown in 2022.

 |Full Name||Max Emilian Verstappen|